 The quality of our sleep has a significant impact on our physical and emotional health, personal relationships and professional life.

 In fact, a growing body of research is drawing a link between poor sleeping habits and an array of health and psychological issues, such as type 2 diabetes, heart disease, and obesity to anxiety and burnout.

 Here are 18 proven, healthy ways to sleep better naturally at night and wake up rested.

 There is a difference between the amount of sleep we can get by and the amount we need to function optimally.

-Sleep requirements vary from person to person, by most adults need 7 to 9 hours of sleep per night to operate at their best.
-Children, teen and older adults need even more.
+Sleep requirements vary from person to person, but most adults need 7 to 9 hours of sleep per night to operate at their best.
+Children, teens, and older adults need even more.

 The best way to find out if you’re logging enough sleep hours is to evaluate how you feel as you go about your day.

 If you’re meeting your sleep needs, you should feel energetic and alert from the moment you wake up until your regular bedtime.